 For something on the fine side, enjoy French-provincial inspired dishes from renowned West Australian chef, Russel Blaikie at Must Winebar.
-The menu doesn’t disappoint those looking for bistro favourites—confit duck and slow roasted lamb shoulder make their obligatory appearance—but it also surprises with some more experimental favourites like the whole rotisserie chicken marinated in herbs and yoghurt for two.
+The menu doesn’t disappoint those looking for bistro favourites—pan fried pink snapper and confit duck make their obligatory appearance—but it also surprises with some more experimental favourites like the rainfed rice and vegetable paella (vegan) and baked polenta with buckwheat streusel and feta.
 Add a selection of over 500 wines and some seriously good cocktails and you’ve got a luxe dining experience.

 St Michael 6003

 Taking the place of degustation luminary Jackson’s means some pretty big shoes to fill, but St Michael 6003 hasn’t left anyone disappointed.
 The pooled experience of owners Scott O’Sullivan (formerly of Red Cabbage fame) and Todd Stuart (of Petite Mort) result in classy, produce and technique driven share dishes that spell special-occasion-restaurant, and the wine list follows suit.